EDUCATION

 School Programs

-Wetland / Pond Discovery
+• Wetland / Pond Discovery (pond peeking)

-Beach Hero Marine Discovery
+• Be a Beach Hero Marine Discovery (intertidal walk)

 Beach Hero Marine Discovery Program

 Learn about the small –scale world that is right under your feet on the beach.
 Watch hermit and shore crabs scurry as their rock roof is carefully moved.
 Whole colonies of periwinkles, snails, and maybe a sea star, hide under there when the tide is out.
 Hear about how we can walk gently on our neighbors on the shore.
+Join us at special events throughout the summer beginning with World Oceans Day!

 Please note that FoSBS is a volunteer-based and not for profit organization.
 Our administration and coordination efforts are also fully volunteer - we truly do operate on 'a shoestring'!
-For our Beach Hero program, we try to hire dedicated young people (generally university students) in order to provide them with much-needed job experience in their field of interest or study.
+Our Beach Hero program, we try to hire dedicated young people (generally university students) in order to provide them with much-needed job experience in their field of interest or study.
 For this reason, the program is subject to change based on funding.
 We rely on grant funding and donations to continue this valuable program Please contact us for more information, to inquire about positions or to make a donation!

 Training Workshops